anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

-At the time of writing, none of the Center for Internet Security (CIS) rules are defined as mandatory (e.g., sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) else it would have required an update of the default :cite:p:`kube-bench` behavior (all failures and warnings are only printed) as integrated in :cite:p:`functest-kubernetes-security`.
+At the time of writing, none of the Center for Internet Security (CIS) rules are defined as mandatory (e.g., sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) else it would have required an update of the default kube-bench :cite:p:`kube-bench` behavior (all failures and warnings are only printed) as integrated in Functest Kubernetes Security :cite:p:`functest-kubernetes-security`.

 The following software versions are considered to verify Kubernetes v1.29 (latest stable release) selected by Anuket: